yazinsai/plainhalal.com/source/start-here.html.md

 layout: post
 ---

-## Why Invest?

-Investing is incredibly important, and yet I - and many other Muslims I know - thought that investing was restricted to buying gold and storing it.
-It's only in my late twenties that I realized how completely oblivious I was to the investing world.
-Think of all the lost opportunities &mdash; investing is all about getting in early.
+Investing is incredibly important, and yet many Muslims I know think investing is restricted to buying gold and storing it.
+It was only in my late twenties that I realized how completely oblivious I was to the investing world.
+Just think of all the lost opportunities &mdash; investing is all about getting in early, and staying the course.

-I felt bad for not having started earlier, and I'm sharing this information with you in an effort to get you started earlier too.
-A big part of the reason I didn't start sooner was due to 4 primary misconceptions about investing:
+I'm sharing this information with you in an effort to get you started earlier too.
+A big part of the reason I didn't start sooner was due to 4 misconceptions I had about investing:

 1. Investing in stocks is haram
 2. You need to be a US citizen (or at least a resident) to invest
 3. You need alot of money to invest
 4. The taxes on your investments will wipe out any potential gains

-Turns out, **these are all wrong!**
+Turns out, **these are all wrong!** 😲

 If I had taken the time to properly research these topics, I would've got into the market earlier &mdash; maybe at 15 years old, gaining a 15 year head start on when I ultimately did get in!

-## It's not too late
+## No, it's not "too late"

 Even if you're already retired, it's not too late!
 See, the point of investing is to keep what you need on hand &mdash; and keep the cash you don't need in a form that actually *appreciates* over time.
 Money kept in a bank account gets you, at best, 1% in profit (if you're lucky &mdash; most Islamic banks give you closer to 0.1%).
 That sounds better than nothing, but it's worse than the average global rate of inflation (2%), which means $100 kept in a bank account actually buys only $98 worth of "stuff" by the end of the year.
 Having $101 means you get $99 of stuff, still a loss!